farmera/sare_grant/post_processing_steps.md

 #### Summary

-A careful reader of the last part of this section might question the legitimacy of selecting which data we were willing to submit to analysis versus which
+A careful reading of this section might raise the legitimate issue of our apparently selecting which data we were willing to submit to analysis versus which we were not.
 ###### References

 [TBD]